MQ Fellows Programme

 Dr. Joshua Roffman

-Dr. Joshua Roffman is Assistant Professor of Psychology at Harvard Medical School, and a practicing Psychiatrist at Massachusetts General Hospital in Boston, US.
+Dr. Joshua Roffman is Assistant Professor of Psychiatry at Harvard Medical School, and a practicing Psychiatrist at Massachusetts General Hospital in Boston, US.
 His MQ Fellowship will examine whether folic acid exposure in the womb is a critical factor that influences brain traces of being at risk for schizophrenia...
 Read More »

 MQ would like to thank our donors and supporters – the Wellcome Trust and the Institute of Social Psychiatry – who made this fellowship award possible.